kodnerds/kodnerds-junior-backend-starter-task/README.md

 - Typescript

 ## Architecture
-- Clean architecture to allow separation of logic,improved scalability and maintainability.
+- Service-Layered architecture to allow separation of logic,improved scalability and maintainability.
 ---

 ## Features